Gear

 If you choose, you can pack a small grocery bag with you on AZT in a Day to help pick up small pieces of litter.
 Please use gloves.
 Do not pick up any sanitary items, like toilet paper, feminine products, or wet wipes.

-Why are certain sections closed to mountain bikes and equestrians?
+Why are certain legs closed to mountain bikes and equestrians?

 The AZT goes through 8 wilderness areas, 2 National Parks, and 1 National Memorial.
 Travel in these areas is closed to mountain bike traffic.
 Please respect this closure and use the parts of the trail open to bikes.